Is BlueStar a Good Professional Gas Range? (Reviews / Ratings)

 BlueStar claims 40% faster preheat times and more even baking due to the heat source being on the back.

-The Platinum is an all burner range.
+The Platinum is an all-burner range.
 You do not have a choice of the grill, griddle, and French top.

 They do have a reversible grill and griddle equipped with the range.

-However, it is not integrated like most other pro ranges.
 The Platinum is available in 24-60 inch sizes.

 2. BlueStar Nova (RNB) Series

-The RNB (Residential Nova Burner) offers the grill, griddle, and French Top with a slightly less than 22,000 BTU max output.
-The RNB has regular convection as well, not the European PowR of the Platinum.
+The RNB (Residential Nova Burner) offers the grill, griddle, and French top slightly less than 22,000 BTU max output.

 Like the Platinum, the RNB is offered in sizes from 24-60 inches.